atusy/qfscope.nvim/README.md

 quickfix + telescope = qfscope

-Refine [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) search results by using quickfix list.

-Typical use case is to refine search results of `:Telescope live_grep`:

-- by filename, which cannot be done by `:Telescope live_grep`
-- by text, which requires complex regex

-Let's trigger `qfscope.nvim` actions and refine search results by fuzzy keywords or regex patterns.
+Trigger `qfscope.nvim` actions and refine [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) search results by fuzzy keywords or regex patterns in quickfix list.
 `qfscope.nvim` also provides a simple history navigations.

+Typical use case is to refine search results of `:Telescope live_grep` like below.

+- Refinements by fuzzy finding filename, which cannot be done by `live_grep`.
+- Refinements by grepping `live_grep`-matched text, which may require if only using `live_grep`.

+Of course, you can use `qfscope.nvim` with other telescope commands such as `marks`, `diagnostics`, `lsp_reference` and so on.

 ## Demo